owulveryck/blog/content/post/yolo-faces.md

 mathjax: false
 ---

-In this article, I will show you how to build a tool to detect faces in a picture.
+In this article, I explain how to build a tool to detect faces in a picture.
 The goal of this post is:

 * to build the business model thanks to a neural network;